 Large Protests, Baby Blimp Greet Trump In London And The U.K.

-A baby blimp mocking President Trump floated over London on Friday, an emblem of protests that are expected to draw thousands of people who are angry with the American president's policies – and his views of their nation.
+A baby blimp mocking President Trump floated over London on Friday, an emblem of protests that are expected to draw thousands of people who are angry with the American president's policies and his views of the U.K.

-The protests had been expected and promised – and after Trump arrived in England on Thursday, he fanned the fire anew, giving an interview with a tabloid in which he gave scathing critiques of Prime Minister Theresa May, his host for the visit between allies.
+The protests had been expected and promised — and after Trump arrived in England on Thursday, the flames were fanned anew, thanks to an interview with a tabloid in which he gave scathing critiques of Prime Minister Theresa May, his host for the visit between allies.

+A large-scale demonstration began at 2 p.m. local time, or 9 a.m.
+ET.

 It was a matter of free speech and protest, even if it offends someone, Khan told NPR's Mary Louise Kelly, adding that both Americans and Britons should be proud of that tradition.

-"The key thing is, it should be done in a peaceful manner, it should be good-spirited," Khan added.
+"The key thing is, it should be done in a peaceful manner; it should be good-spirited," Khan added.

-Trump acknowledged that he knew about the plan to float a blimp caricature, telling The Sun, ""I guess when they put out blimps to make me feel unwelcome, no reason for me to go to London."
+Trump acknowledged that he knew about the plan to float a blimp caricature, telling The Sun, "I guess when they put out blimps to make me feel unwelcome, no reason for me to go to London."

-The blimp depicts an angry-looking Trump-like figure in a diaper; a cellphone sits in its right hand.
+The blimp depicts an angry-looking Trump-like figure in a diaper; a cellphone is clutched in its right hand.
 The protest balloon's launch drew a large crowd to London's Parliament Square, and media outlets covered the process of the baby blimp being inflated and lifting off into the sky.

-One man in the crowd held up a sign addressed to Trump that read, "You know your name means fart here, right?" – referring to an old slang term, "trump," that has gained new prominence as the American politician rose to power.
+One man in the crowd held up a sign addressed to Trump that read, "You know your name means fart here, right?"
+An old slang term, "trump," has gained new prominence as the American politician rose to power.

 Not finding many Trump supporters around #trumpbabyblimp pic.twitter.com/Zz7e7ETyv9— Barry Weir (@BarryWeirSky) July 13, 2018